Mr-the-beginner/School-Projects/Makeblock/Readme.md

-This is a project with Makeblock Hardware from Makeblock a company in China.
+Im using Makeblock Hardware for these Projects.

 More infos are available here = https://de.wikipedia.org/wiki/MBot